On July 23rd, the NYC Dept of Health issued an alert to veterinarians that 20 Central Park raccoons tested positive for the distemper virus.

 No. Cat owners need not be alarmed by the Central Park outbreak.
 The virus that causes canine distemper is not the same as the one that causes feline distemper, but it is interesting to point out that some canine distemper outbreaks in the wild have been linked to outbreaks at proximal zoo populations of tigers and lions.

 No, but there are at least two other illnesses that you can contract from contact with raccoons, rabies and leptospirosis, both of which are found frequently in our area’s raccoon populations.
-People and pets are also susceptible to a variety of skin and intestinal parasites that can be acquired from wildlife including mange, fleas, ringworm, and roundworms.
 You and/or your dog/cat should not have physical contact with raccoons, possums, skunks, rats, bats, foxes, or weasels.
 It’s not too uncommon for people to find sick wildlife and then bring it to us for treatment, but touching wildlife puts you and your pets at risk.
 Leptospirosis and rabies can be passed to both you and your pet from touching, and in the case of distemper, you can be the vector of the disease to your dog by carrying the infection on your hands or clothes.

 All Area Dogs Should Be Vaccinated Against Distemper